 Still, parents must try to make decisions that will be in the child’s best interests.
 This is because any decision the court makes or you make will ultimately affect the parent-child relationship for years.
-Note that in nearly all instances, the courts will work with the best interests of the child standard.
+Note that in nearly all instances, the courts will work in the best interests of the child standard.

 If you have a case, arguing that you are best suited to the best interests of the child is always easier if you have an attorney who has done it before.
 It is more likely than not that the other parent will have an attorney working for them.
-This will mean you will be disadvantaged if you do not have one.
+This means you will be disadvantaged if you do not have one.

-If you are in need of a family lawyer, you should contact the Masterson Law office as we have family lawyers well-versed in child custody cases.
+If you are in need of a family lawyer, you should contact the Masterson Law office, as we have family lawyers well-versed in child custody cases.
 We make use of our experience to help fight for custody and have, over the years, won many favorable outcomes for our clients.

 Best Interest of Child Checklist

 The states have come up with a checklist of factors that the courts will consider in any child custody case.
 Understanding how judges make custody decisions will help you know what to expect when you go to court for your child custody cases.